Migration from PostgreSQL database to Microsoft SQL Server

 Set 2 db_datareader, db_datawriter, db_ddladmin, db_backupoperator Not required

-Set 3 db_ddladmin ALTER ANY TABLE, ALTER ANY AGGREGATE, ALTER ANY DEFAULT, ALTER ANY FUNCTION, ALTER ANY PROCEDURE, ALTER ANY QUEUE, ALTER ANY RULE, ALTER ANY SYNONYM, ALTER ANY TYPE, ALTER ANY VIEW, ALTER ANY XML SCHEMA COLLECTION, ALTER ANY REFERENCES, CONTROL ON CERTIFICATE::[ZOHO_CERT] TO [user], CONTROL ON SYMMETRIC KEY::[##MS_DatabaseMasterKey##] TO [user], CONTROL ON SYMMETRIC KEY::[ZOHO_SYMM_KEY] TO [user]
+Set 3 db_ddladmin ALTER ANY TABLE, ALTER ANY AGGREGATE, ALTER ANY DEFAULT, ALTER ANY FUNCTION, ALTER ANY PROCEDURE, ALTER ANY QUEUE, ALTER ANY RULE, ALTER ANY SYNONYM, ALTER ANY TYPE, ALTER ANY VIEW, ALTER ANY XML SCHEMA COLLECTION, ALTER ANY REFERENCES, CONTROL ON CERTIFICATE::[ZOHO_CERT] TO [user], CONTROL ON SYMMETRIC KEY::[##Microsoft_DatabaseMasterKey##] TO [user], CONTROL ON SYMMETRIC KEY::[ZOHO_SYMM_KEY] TO [user]

-Important: Please note that you must have the db_owner permission while migrating PostgreSQL to MS SQL for the first time.
+Important: Please note that you must have the db_owner permission while migrating PostgreSQL to Microsoft SQL for the first time.
 After a successful migration, you can revoke the db_owner permission for the account, and provide set 2 or set 3 permissions.

 Copyright © 2024, ZOHO Corp.
 All Rights Reserved.